HayaaQutaishat/Articles-Application/README.md

 -If users just want to read some article, they can just click "Random Article" button on the top, and they will get one random article.
 Additionally, they don't need to log in for those actions.

+-When users click on "Categories", they will be taken to a page that shows all the categories in the website.
+(Health, Environmental Issues, Food, Animals and Art).
+Each category contains number of articles related to the topic.

 -Logged users have the ability to create a new article and add it to the other existing articles, add article to "Read Later" where can read the article anytime later, and also they can add comments on any article in the web page.

 -Also, logged user can add any article to "Read Later" where they can read it anytime by just clicking on "Read Later" in the main page of the website.